 |Ms Janani Sivasuthan BBiomed Sci (Hons)|

 Janani joined the ANZIC-RC team in March 2017 as the TEAM (Treatment of invasively ventilated adults with Early Activity and Mobilisation) Project Manager.
 Prior to this role, she worked as a Clinical Trial Manager at the Peter MacCallum Cancer Centre where she managed a large number of oncology trials over an extensive period of time.
 Janani has strong experience in data management and project management of clinical trials from both working in the industry and research institutions.
 She is currently studying a Master of Public Health, specialising in Epidemiology and Biostatistics.

 Phone: +61 3 9903 0263

 Vanessa commenced at the ANZIC-RC in 2014 as an Admin and Research Officer.
-She is currently a Project Manager (Acting) for the TRANSFUSE and TAME Trials.
+She has been a Project Manager for both the TRANSFUSE and TAME Trials.
 Vanessa has experience working in Fiji and New Zealand, largely for academic institutes in the area of distance learning and health research.
 She has had roles in administration, electronic publishing, real estate advertising and clinical data management.
 Her data management experience includes working on randomised controlled trials related to heart health, health IT (mobile technologies), nutrition and exercise, addiction and aged care.